 Early Hormonal Resistance | Royal

-Low-Royal occurs when a man who is Indigo develops a rising PSA while taking a Lupron-like drug, and the restaging body and bone scans are clear.
-Despite the clear scans, Lupron-resistance is a reliable sign that cancer growth rate is accelerating.
+Low-Royal occurs when a man who is Indigo develops a rising PSA while taking a Lupron-like drug, and the re-staging PET scans are clear.
+Despite the clear scans, Lupron-resistance is a reliable sign that the cancer growth rate is accelerating.
 When Low-Royal is diagnosed, it should be looked upon as an opportunity to adopt an aggressive treatment protocol and deliver multiple treatment punches before the cancer further progresses and becomes more entrenched.

-Every effort should be made to find the cancer’s location because treatment can be focused more effectively and insurance coverage for FDA-approved treatments will be easier to obtain.
-Modern PET scans often detect metastases at a much earlier stage than standard CT scans or bone scans.
-Many doctors treat Low-Royal with a mild type of testosterone inactivating pharmaceutical (TIP) that is called Casodex.
-However, this may be ill advised.
+The first step: Every effort should be made to find the cancer’s location.
+Knowing the cancer’s location allows treatment to be focused more effectively and insurance coverage for FDA-approved treatments will be easier to obtain.
+PSMA scans detect metastases at a much earlier stage than CT scans or bone scans.
+Some doctors treat Low-Royal with a mild type of testosterone-inactivating pharmaceutical (TIP) that is called Casodex (bicalutamide).
+However, this may be ill-advised.
 Treatment with other FDA-approved, life-prolonging therapies ends up being postponed.
 Studies show that delaying life-prolonging therapy impairs treatment results over the long term.

 Unsuspecting Doctors and Patients

-Doctors and patients are often unaware of the danger from postponing effective treatment.
+Doctors and patients are often unaware of the danger from postponing effective treatment in men with Low-Royal.
 Why?
-A physician’s thinking may be clouded over by the many previous years of successful disease control with Lupron.
+A physician’s thinking may be clouded by the many previous years of successful disease control with Lupron.
 They assume that the longstanding quiet behavior of the cancer will continue indefinitely into the future.
-Men with Low-Royal are in a strange pseudo-reality.
-They feel healthy and their only problem is that the PSA is rising.
-However, it is like the calm before the storm.
-The pussycat is morphing into a tiger.
-Unfortunately, patients and doctors alike often fail to realize that a rising PSA with a low testosterone indicates that the patient is entering very dangerous territory.
+Men with Low-Royal are in a strange situation.
+They feel healthy, and their only problem is that the PSA is rising.
+Unfortunately, patients and doctors alike often fail to realize that a rising PSA with low testosterone indicates that they are entering dangerous territory.

 ABOUT THE AUTHOR